-When harvest wraps up, you might be tempted to park the sprayer for the season — but skipping a fall burndown could cost you next spring.
+When harvest wraps up, you might be tempted to park the sprayer.
+But skipping fall weed control could cost you next spring.

 Benefits of a fall burndown herbicide